 - Sedation can help the patient relax to prevent them from harming themselves from pulling tubes and lines.
 Sedation also keeps the patients who are on mechanical ventilators from fight the vent.

 - Over-sedation in patients with mechanically ventilator will prolong the weaning process thus keep them on the ventilator longer.
 Also over-sedation will cause respiratory depression, decreased heart rate and blood pressure.

 - Propofol is a central nervous system depressant.
 It has a rapid onset and short half life.
 It is one of the most common sedative medications for patients who is intubated and on the vent.
 The endotracheal (ET) tube constantly triggers the patients gag reflex which causes extreme discomfort.
 Therefore, most intubated patients need some sort of sedation to keep them calm and relax.

-- Propofol also decrease cerebral oxygen consumption thus used in patients with traumatic head injury or status epilepticus
+- Propofol also decrease cerebral oxygen consumption thus used in patients with traumatic head injury (increased ICP) or status epilepticus

 - Main side effects of propofol include bradycardia and hypotension.
 Therefore, patients who is on propofol needs to have their vital signs taken every 15 minutes (mainly HR and BP)

 - To appropriately sedate the patient to prevent under-sedation or over-sedation, we use Richmond Agitation Sedation Score (RASS) score to monitor the patient sedation level.
 We monitor the RASS score every 1 hour in my facility.